Lent at St Edmundsbury Cathedral

 Guest Preachers on Sundays in Lent

-Throughout Lent we welcome some guest preachers, who will join us on Sundays at the 10.30 am Sung Eucharist and stay for ‘meet the preacher’ sessions after every service from 11.45 am – 12.15 pm.
+Throughout Lent we welcome some guest preachers, who will join us on Sundays at the 10.30 am Choral Eucharist.
 These special preachers are:

 Friday Lunchtime Addresses

 We will also be holding Friday Lunchtime Addresses from 1.00 pm to 1.30 pm.
-During these sessions, our speakers will share their experiences on how caring for the planet and living a simpler life impacts upon their life and work.
-These addresses are by:
+During these sessions, our speakers will discuss what our Lent theme of ‘Fearfully and wonderfully made in the image of God’ means to them.

 Wednesday Evening Virtual Talks